- Residential Life

 6. When a student is unable to complete the semester for medical reasons and obtains a medical leave, the transcript will show a "W" in lieu of a letter grade for each course attempted that semester.

 7. When you are ready to return from Medical Leave, please refer to the Medical Leave Return Letter for instruction.
 Please note an Authorization to Obtain/Disclose Protected Health Information form will need to be signed for each party involved in authorizing clearance for a return to school.
+In addition, the following information needs to be returned to the Director of Counseling Services approximately 21 days prior to your anticipated return to college.
+If paperwork is not received within a sufficient amount of time, re-entry to college may be delayed.

 For student appointments, call x4587